Student Rights Centre

 View the following video for an introductory training on undergraduate student rights.
 For more information on training sessions offered by the Student Rights Centre, please email us!

-The Student Rights Centre offers template that may inspire your appeal or complaint writing.
+The Student Rights Centre offers templates that may inspire your appeal or complaint writing.

 Ontario Human Rights Commission: Information and publications for the prevention of discrimination and advancement of human rights.